 I started cleaning out my freezer early this year, because unlike the usual Oregon spring, this May feels more like July, and I want to make room for the blueberry harvest.
 I found two-quart bags of rhubarb and was inspired to make freeze pops to break this unusual heat.
 I boiled them down, added mint and honey to taste, strained, and voila: the taste of a cool sweet spring in a summery spell.
 Tonight I had the joy of watching three young boys gobble them down, and my 2-year-old son keeps dragging a chair to the freezer begging for more.

 The Rhubarb Honey Mint Syrup Recipe

 ½ cup honey

 3 Tbsp dried mint or double with fresh mint

-In large sauce pan, cook the rhubarb with some water on low heat.
+In a large sauce pan, cook the rhubarb with some water on low heat.
 I used about 1 cup of water.
 Add mint.
 As the rhubarb starts cooking and more juice collects in the pain, raise heat to medium.
 When fully cooked, mash rhubarb and mint together.
 Strain juice into a bowl.
-Return to pot, and honey and warm until the honey is fully blended.
+Return to pot, add honey and warm until the honey is fully blended.
 Taste.
 This is the concentrated rhubarb syrup.
 Add more honey if you like it sweeter.
 It should be a nice blend of sweet and tart.